Darius Defoe: 2005-2006

-In the 2005-06 Season Defoe made 32 appearances and bettered his averages with 8.34 Points Per Game and 4.78 Rebounds Per Game while putting in some impressive performances for the team in their phenomenal Trophy "Clean Sweep" of BBL Cup, BBL Trophy, British Basketball League Championship and British Basketball League Play-Offs.
+In the 2005-06 Season, Defoe made 32 appearances, bettering his averages with 8.34 Points Per Game, and 4.78 Rebounds Per Game, while putting in some impressive performances for the team in their Trophy "Clean Sweep" of BBL Cup, BBL Trophy, British Basketball League Championship, and British Basketball League Play-Offs.

 2006-2007

 In the 2006-07 Season Defoe made 36 appearances with averages of 7.36 Points Per Game and 5.81 Rebounds Per Game.
 In this season Defoe picked up his third British Basketball League Play-Offs winner medal.

 Defoe was also a winner of the 2006 Nike Midnight Madness Trophy.

 2007-2008

 In the 2007-08 Season Defoe made 33 appearances with averages of 9.52 Points Per Game and 5.09 Rebounds Per Game.
 In this season Defoe picked up his second British Basketball League Championship winner medal.

 Defoe was also a winner of the 2007 Nike Midnight Madness Trophy.
 In the summer of 2007 he played as part of the British team called Midnight Madness which competed and won against an American team in Chicago.